JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 It was simply overcharged.
 NiMH cells are designed to be only fast-charged until they reach their full capacity.
 After that, keeping them connected to high current results in a lot of heat and...you saw the pics.

-So either the charger has thermal sensors to shut off before overheating or it just uses low current the cell can withstand for a longer (infinite) time duration.
+So either the charger has thermal sensors to shut off before overheating, or it just uses a low current the cell can withstand for a longer (infinite) time duration.

-Sensoring seemed difficult so I decided to build a low current charger.
+Sensoring seemed tedious so I decided to build a low current charger.

 A safe current for NiMH cells is 1/10 of their capacity (1/10 C) or even less.
 In my batteries case this would be 1/10*80=8mA.
-There you have it, no affordable charger on the market seems to handle such a low current.
+There you have it: No affordable charger on the market seems to handle such a low current.
 Typically chargers go as low as 150mA, which is fine for typical batteries which have a capacity of 1500mAh to 2500mAh (or even more), but not for my tiny 80mAh cells.

 ### Finding and customizing a circuit design
 <a name="finding"></a>